-When looking at buying a mobile home in the Sarasota area each Buyer needs to first figure out if they want to buy a mobile home in a land leased mobile home park or in a resident owned park.
+When looking at buying a mobile home in the Sarasota area each Buyer needs to first figure out if they want to buy a mobile home in a land-leased mobile home park or in a resident-owned park.

 The difference here, although it seems small, is actually a huge determining factor on when and why one would look to buy a mobile home.

-If the Buyer is looking to buy a mobile home in a resident owned park then, in this situation, the Buyer is purchasing real property instead of personal property.
+If the Buyer is looking to buy a mobile home in a resident-owned park then, in this situation, the Buyer is purchasing real property instead of personal property.
 The reason for this is because, in Florida, when a mobile home is sold with the land included in the sale it is now viewed as real estate and not as a personal property purchase.

-When one purchases real estate then traditional mortgages can be used along with most other financing options available to single family homes.
+When one purchases real estate then traditional mortgages can be used along with most other financing options available to single-family homes.

-In this purchase the mobile home will be subject to the ups and downs of the real estate market which, as we all know, are a roller coaster!
+In this purchase, the mobile home will be subject to the ups and downs of the real estate market which, as we all know, are a roller coaster!

 If the Buyer is more interested in buying a mobile home on leased land where they own the own and pay a monthly fee each month to the mobile home park for the usage of the land then they are buying personal property and not real property.
-These homes are viewed as and taxed as the same way a vehicle is taxed in the state of Florida.
+These homes are viewed and taxed in the same way a vehicle is taxed in the state of Florida.
 When purchasing this type of mobile home then the purchase comes with a title and not a deed if they were buying a mobile home with the land included in the sale.

-What we can say with confidence is that a mobile home on leased land does not see the ups and downs of a real estate cycle as much as resident owned communities do.
+What we can say with confidence is that a mobile home on leased land does not see the ups and downs of a real estate cycle as much as resident-owned communities do.
 This can be a positive or a negative pending on where in the real estate cycle you are buying your mobile home.